Alcohol Free cocktails (mocktails, if you must) have come along way, baby.

 Mojo Mule with Muddled Blackberries

 I’m a huge fan of the Moscow Mule.
-This is clearly one of the most refreshing summer drinks ever.
+This is clearly one of the most refreshing summer drinks ever and one of my favorite alcohol free cocktails.
 And even if you’re saying “nyet” to the vodka, you’ll love this one.
 Spicy, tasty and COLD!
 If you have copper Moscow Mules cups this would be a good time to get ‘em out and stick them in the freezer.
 PS- I’m told that the ginger makes this a winner for pregnant moms too.

 - 2 limes